-A character is very good at his profession, but is completely unable to use this ability to help himself or his own family.
+A character is very good at his profession, but is completely unable or unwilling to use this ability to help himself or his own family.
 This is seen most often with therapists.

 It may be justified in the case of therapists, because to analyze more effectively, a therapist has to be outside the problem.
 Think of it like a maze.
 Is it easier to see the path to the exit in the middle of the maze, or looking down from above?
 In fact, professional counseling and psychology organizations classify counseling those the therapist has an emotional attachment to as a "dual relationship."
 They are ethically questionable and always to be avoided in professional work.